dennislee22/ecs-ai-ops/README.md

 ## Example Queries

 - Is the cluster doing OK?
-- Find any resource named with vault in its name
+- Where is grafana pod?
 - List all pv that consume more than 80% of the allocated disk capacity
-- list nodes tainted with "control"
 - Which node has a GPU available and in use?
 - What storage classes are available in the cluster?
 - List all replicaset in cdp-keda namespace
+- Which nodes are ready and schedulable?
 - Show all warning events in cdp namespace
 - Decode cdp-private-installer-db-root-cert certificate in cdp ns
 - Show the top 3 pods with the highest CPU and RAM usage over the past 3 months across the cluster